Cadasta/cadasta-docs/en/01-gettingstarted.md

       * Resources

 Typically data for each project is collected in the field.
-This might be done using mobile applications, paper questionnaires, or applications like Field Papers.
+This might be done using mobile applications or paper questionnaires.
 The Cadasta Platform currently supports two mobile data collection platforms, which are both available for use on Android devices:

 * **[Open Data Kit \(ODK Collect\)](05-odkcollect.md)**, and
 * **[Geographical Open Data Kit \(GeoODK Collect\)](06-geoodkcollect.md)**.